xanderstevenson/websockets-and-webhooks/README.md

 <br>

-**Diagram 1 (above): Interaction Between Files**
+**Interaction Between Files**
-In this diagram, we'll illustrate how the various files interact with each other and with the servers.
+In this diagram (above), we'll illustrate how the various files interact with each other and with the servers.

 Files: